opuadm/Upcoming-Projects/README.md

-# Upcoming-Projects
+# Upcoming Projects List
-This is the repo which is a list of projects that are currently WIP and not public yet but that will be released
+This is my repo where you will find a list of projects that i am working on which aren't public yet.